B-rrrrrr/obsidian_notes/2 Source Material/Novels/Piranesi.md

 **Page 64:**
 > ‘Excellent!’
 I said.
 ‘Brilliant!
 Thank you!
 But what I value even more than the shoes themselves is the proof they give of our friendship!
 I consider the possession of such a friend as you to be one of the greatest happinesses of my Life!’

+**Page 87:**
+> ‘Ha!
+Yes!
+I see what you mean.
+What an excellent name for him!
+The other.
+No matter what the situation he is only ever “the other”.
+Someone else always takes precedence.
+He is always second fiddle.
+And he knows it.
+It eats him up.’

+**Page 87:**
+> ‘For all the grand intellectual manner and the dark, penetrating stare, he hasn’t an original thought in his head.
+All his ideas are second-hand.
+Actually all his ideas are mine.’

+**Page 88-89:**
+> ‘My contemporaries did not understand this.
+They were all enamoured with the idea of progress and believed that whatever was new must be superior to what was old.
+As if merit was a function of chronology!
+But it seemed to me that the wisdom of the ancients could not have simply vanished.
+Nothing simply vanishes.
+It’s not actually possible.
+I pictured it as a sort of energy flowing out of the world and I thought that this energy must be going somewhere.
+That was when I realised that there must be other places, other worlds.
+And so I set myself to find them.’
+> ‘And did you find any, sir?’
+I asked.
+> ‘I did.
+I found this one.
+This is what I call a Distributary World – it was
+> created by ideas flowing out of another world.
+This world could not have
+> existed unless that other world had existed first.
+Whether this world is still
+> dependent on the continued existence of the first one, I don’t know.’

+**Page 90:**
+> ‘Imagine water flowing underground.
+It flows through the same cracks year after year and it wears away at the stone.
+Millennia later you have a cave system.
+But what you don’t have is the water that originally created it.
+That’s long gone.
+Seeped away into the earth.
+Same thing here.
+But Ketterley is an egotist.
+He always thinks in terms of utility.
+He cannot imagine why anything should exist if he cannot make use of it.’

+**Page 121:**
+> It is from these things that I deduce the idea of a *garden*.
+I do not believe this happens by accident.
+This is how the House places new ideas gently and naturally in the Minds of Men.
+This is how the House increases my understanding.